Skip to main content

 Without spending the night in a different municipality 26.67 euros/day 48.08 euros/day

-The excess over said amounts cannot be deducted.
+Any excess over these amounts may not be deducted.

-Note: The taxpayer must keep, during the maximum limitation period, providing when required for this purpose, supporting documents for expenses to verify compliance with the requirements demanded by the standard.
+Note: The taxpayer must retain, for the maximum limitation period, providing when requested for this purpose, the supporting documents for the expenses to verify compliance with the requirements demanded by the law.